signalfx/splunk-otel-go/docs/troubleshooting.md

 ### Missing some spans from a service

 If you see traces from your service in the Splunk Observability Platform missing spans, you likely need to configure the `BatchSpanProcessor`.
-First verify spans are being dropped by [enabling debug logging](#enable-debug-logging).
+First, verify spans are being dropped by [enabling debug logging](#enable-debug-logging).
 This should produce a log message like the
 following: